zmalone/chef-web-docs/source/build-a-delivery-pipeline/aws/install-chef-delivery/2/_index.md

 You'll need [Git](https://git-scm.com/downloads) to obtain the automation project that installs Chef Delivery.

-[WINDOWS] Many Windows users use Git BASH, which is part of [Git for Windows](https://git-for-windows.github.io). [posh-git](https://github.com/dahlbyk/posh-git) is another popular option, which provides access to Git from Windows PowerShell.
+[WINDOWS] Many Windows users use Git Bash, which is part of [Git for Windows](https://git-for-windows.github.io). [posh-git](https://github.com/dahlbyk/posh-git) is another popular option, which provides access to Git from Windows PowerShell.

 #### 2.1.3.
 Install the Chef Development Kit